Driving in Japan

 Some Australian driver's licences do not show the date of issue.
 Therefore, you may be required to provide an Australian driving record from your home state Transport Authority that shows the date of issue of your Australian driver's licence.
 This will also need to be translated into Japanese.

-If you require a record of movements in and out of Australia to prove that you resided there for at least three months after your licence was issued, please contact the Immigration Section of the Australian Embassy, Tokyo.
+If you require a record of movements in and out of Australia to prove that you resided there for at least three months after your licence was issued, please apply for your International Movement Records online directly with the Department of Home Affairs.

 For further information about driver's licence regulations in Japan, please contact your local Japanese licence office.

-- Tokyo Metropolitan Police – Transferring a Foreign Licence to a Japanese Licence
+- Tokyo Metropolitan Police – Converting a Foreign Licence to a Japanese Licence

-- Tokyo International Communication Committee – Cars, motorcycles and bicycles
+- Tokyo Metropolitan Foundation "TSUNAGARI" Tokyo Intercultural Portal site - Cars, motorcycles and bicycles

 - Japan Automobile Federation (JAF)